Nightsky770/christmascarolforbinders/README.md

 If you are using A4, download the "a4" folder containing the signatures and print them out, double-sided, flip on short side.

-LaTeX originals are in the source folder.
+Source files (top-level and per-chapter files) are in the source directory for each book.
+You do not need them unless you are preparing your own version.
+I am using LuaLaTeX.